FarronF/limerick-council-meetings/meetings/2023/07/10-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Annual Meeting of the Metropolitan District of Limerick - 19th June 2023.md

 “That Councillor Azad Talukder be appointed Cathaoirleach of the Metropolitan District of Limerick

-to hold office until the next Annual Meeting or until a successor has been appointed”.--- 2
+to hold office until the next Annual Meeting or until a successor has been appointed”.
+---
+2

 Proposed by Councillor Hartigan;